fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 +++
-title = "Autoscaling on Custom Metrics in New Deploy Functions" date = "2022-05-11T14:43:46+05:30" author = "Ankit Chawla" description = "Implementing custom metrics for HPA scaling" categories = ["Fission"] type = "blog"
+title = "Autoscaling serverless functions with custom metrics" date = "2022-05-11T14:43:46+05:30" author = "Ankit Chawla" description = "Let us see how to enable autoscaling for serverless functions with custom metrics" categories = ["Tutorials"] type = "blog"
 +++

-Autoscaling is one of the key features of kubernetes because of its capability to scale up or down according to the load.
-This is pretty useful as optimizes cost and no human interference is required for scaling.
-It is intelligent enough to make its own decisions on scaling matters.
+Autoscaling is one of the key features of Kubernetes because of its capability to scale up or down according to the load.
+This is pretty useful as optimizes cost with minimum human intervention.
+Autoscaling adjusts your applications and resources based on the rise and fall in the demand.

-The default metric for new deploy functions to depend on is `targetCPU` which is provided by the kubernetes metrics server.
+In the earlier versions of Fission, new deploy functions depended only on `targetCPU` metric for scaling.
 But what if you want the functions to scale based on some third party software's metrics?

 In our latest release of fission(`fission 1.16.0-rc2`), we have upgraded our autoscaling dependencies to `v2beta2` and fission now supports adding custom metrics to the new deploy functions.

-So in this blog post we will cover scraping and exposing kafka metrics and then providing the metrics to our function.
+In this blog post we will cover scraping and exposing kafka metrics and then providing the metrics to our function.

 ## Prerequisites